andrewdr/OW-HealRequest/Pods/Target Support Files/Pods-OW-Heal-Request/Pods-OW-Heal-Request-acknowledgements.markdown

       defend, and hold each Contributor harmless for any liability incurred by, or claims asserted against, such Contributor by reason of your accepting any such warranty or additional liability.

+## AWSS3

+The AWS Mobile SDK for iOS is generally licensed under the Apache 2.0 License, with the AWSLex/Bluefront folder under the AWS Customer Agreement (https://aws.amazon.com/agreement/ ).

 ## Amplify